jake-waratahs/Flask-Boilerplate/docs/configuration.rst

 **Default Behavior**

-Flask Boilerplate Build Utils will first check the command line arguments for ``'-c CONFIGNAME'`` or ``'--c CONFIGNAME'`` and use the config name from there.
+Flask Boilerplate Build Utils will first check the command line arguments for ``'-c CONFIGNAME'`` or ``'--config CONFIGNAME'`` and use the config name from there.
 If no '-c' flag is set, it will check the environment to determine if you have the ``"FLASK_CONFIG"`` environment variable set.
 If it is set, it will set the config class string to the value of this variable.

 Once we have a config class name, the module looks up the class, and returns it as a Class, ready for usage around the app.